-$^{^{2}}$ In the US, kindergarten is a class that is organized to provide educational experiences for children (typically 5 - 6 years old) before they enter first grade.
-About 98% of children attend kindergarten, though kindergarten attendance is mandatory in some states and optional in others (Kauerz, 2005).
+2 In the US, kindergarten is a class that is organized to provide educational experiences for children (typically 5-6 years old) before they enter first grade.
+About 98% of children attend kindergarten, though kindergarten attendance is mandatory in some states and optional in others (Kauerz, 2005.
 Kindergarten is usually physically located within the same institution as elementary school.
-However, unlike first and higher grades, the purpose of kindergarten is not primarily education, but to introduce children to a school's social environment and acclimate them to all of the activities involved in attending and learning in an institutional setting.
-As a result, retention in kindergarten is likely to differ both qualitatively and quantitatively from retention in other grades.
+However, unlike first and higher grades, the purpose of

-Andrew (2007) show that since 1996 there is a clear increasing trend in retention rates, though the increase is only moderate.
+Using data from the US Current Population Survey (CPS), Hauser et al. (2007) show that since 1996 there is a clear increasing trend in retention rates, though the increase is only moderate.
 Based on data gathered from state educational agencies, they also show that the growth in retention was mainly concentrated in kindergarten and early primary grades.
 Frederick and Hauser (2008) identify increasing levels of retention beginning in the early 1970s and show that the rise in retention is driven in part by kindergarten retentions.

-Arguably retention is more likely to have positive effects when applied early because repeating a year hurts less emotionally and may ultimately be more beneficial for young children (Shepard 1989).
-However, limited existing research on kindergarten retention also suggests that young children get no academic benefits from repeating the program (Niklason 1987, Shepard and Smith 1986a, 1986b, Mantzicopoulos 1989, Mantzicopoulos and Morrison 1992, Mantzicopoulos 1997).
+Arguably retention is more likely to have positive effects when applied early because repeating a year hurts less emotionally and may ultimately be more beneficial for young children (Shepard, 1989).
+However, limited existing research on kindergarten retention also suggests that young children get no academic benefits from repeating the program (Niklason, 1987; Shepard and Smith 1986a, 1986b; Mantzicopoulos and Morrison, 1992; Mantzicopoulos, 1997).
 Shepard (1989) identifies only one well-controlled study where an academic advantage was found for kindergarten retainees at the end of first grade, though it is not known whether this advantage was maintained beyond first grade.